skip to Main Content

 Francesca Gino in the Journal of Personality and Social Psychology

-How to respond to feedback from each DiSC style
+How to receive feedback from each DiSC style

 Good feedback is a gift if it allows us to see through our own blind spots or better understand the consequences of our behaviors on others.
 We want to show that we’ve heard the feedback and appreciate it.
 We want to get the most out of it that we can.